Student Organizations

 Each organization has its own unique culture, providing spaces where students can work, hang out, and connect.
 Join an organization and discover your community!

 Each year, the department selects engaged students to serve as Student Ambassadors for our academic programs, representing the department at events and helping to plan career and social events.
-They are also instrumental in helping incoming students make a successful transition, by serving as Peer Mentors for departmental Living Learning Programs and our First Time First Year Criminology, Sociology, and Diversity and Community Studies majors.
+These student leaders are also instrumental in helping incoming students make a successful transition, by serving as Peer Mentors for departmental Living Learning Programs and our First Time First Year Criminology, Sociology, and Anthropology majors.

 In 1920, University of Southern California sociologist Dr. Emory S. Bogardus founded Alpha Kappa Delta for the purposes of stimulating scholarship and promoting the scientific study of society.
 Bogardus’ impetus in establishing this organization was to provide a forum for student and faculty interchange.
 His endeavor paved the way for what has become an international organization dedicated to promoting, facilitating, and recognizing academic scholarship.
 As we enter the 21st century, Alpha Kappa Delta is an integral part of many Sociology programs and is proud to acknowledge that in the past eight decades, over 80,000 scholars have been initiated into the Society.
 More than 490 chapters have been chartered in the United States, Canada, China, Finland, the Philippines, Taiwan, and Singapore.